jusito/docker-ftb-alpine/README.md

 https://github.com/jusito/

 ## Contributing / Requesting
-Git issue or comment here, I don't check everytime for newer version but I can easily push a new tag
+Create a git issue or see maintainer label, I don't check everytime for newer version but I can easily push a new tag

 ## Acknowledgments
 * [Feed The Beast Project](https://www.feed-the-beast.com "Feed The Beast Project")